JDOGG88/Logistic-Machines/Readme.md

 ## Description

 Adds assembling machines and chemical plants that come with an integrated passive provider and requester chests.

+Works with:

-Now includes [Bob's Assembling Machines][bob-mod-portal-entry] integration.
+[Bob's Assembling Machines][bob-mod-portal-entry]

+[Krastorio2][krastorio2-mod-portal-entry]

 Re-work of **DellAquila's** [Logistic Assembling Machine][dellaquila-mod-portal-entry].